Root estimation in Galton-Watson trees

-This theorem applies to any distribution for which if there is a positive integer $i$ without any probability mass, then all integers $j\geq i$ have $p_i = 0$ as well.
+This theorem applies to any distribution for which if there is a positive integer $i$ without any probability mass, then all integers $j\geq i$ have {$p_j = 0$} as well.
 Most of the important examples we consider satisfy this condition.
 We claimed earlier that in many cases, the probability of correctness is $c/n$ in the limit for some constant $c\geq 1$; indeed, Theorem \the\mainmainthm\ has shown that if there are no special nodes, then $c = \sup_{i\geq 1} R_i$ (when this is finite).
 In fact, since the only valid offspring distribution with mean 1 and $p_i/p_{i-1} = 1/i$ for all $i\geq 1$ is the $\Pos(1)$ distribution, the only case where $c=1$ is the family of Cayley trees, which we treated in Section \the\karysect.
 In most other cases, the {\sc MLE} does better, asymptotically speaking, than choosing uniformly at random.

-Although the limit of $n\pr\{\mle\}$ may be infinite, the following lemma shows that it is always $o(n)$.
+Although the limit of $n\pr\{\mle\}$ may be infinite, the following lemma shows that it is always $o(n)$ {if no special integer is observed}.
 It will also apply to distributions containing special integers.
 We once again let $S_n$ denote the event that there exists a special node in a given free tree $F_n$, and let $\comp S_n$ denote the complement of this event.